What is an ETF? How is it like a mutual fund? What to know before buying an exchange-traded fund.

 Why Buy an ETF Instead of an Individual Stock?

-If buying individual stocks is great), why consider buying ETFs?
+If buying individual stocks is great), why would anyone buy an ETF?
 Two reasons: simplicity and safety.

 Making an index fund the cornerstone of your investment strategy is conservative but wise.
 The best way to buy something like the S&P 500 is via an ETF such as VFINX.
 You get the benefit of diversity through the American economy across sectors and industries, the simplicity of buying only one fund as if it were a stock, and the low overhead of an ETF.